DRC and Rwanda to strike Trump-brokered peace deal: All to know

 In April, US Secretary of Defence Marco Rubio began negotiations with DRC Foreign Minister Therese Kayikwamba Wagner and her Rwandan counterpart, Olivier Nduhungirehe.

 Qatar is also involved in the mediation.
-Tshisekedi and Kagame met Qatar’s emir in Doha in rare first face-to-face talks in March.
+Tshisekedi and Kagame met Qatar’s emir in Doha in rare face-to-face talks in March.

 What’s in the peace agreement?